i-am-unknown-81514525/live-coding-siege/README.md

 ### Public command list
 Use `siege.helps` or `/help` for the full list

+### Main change for W11
+- Rewrite permission system to indivdual group based on namespaces
+- Code refactor for better permission check
+- Track all change via Siege API to allow live coding event to get all project time on event start instead of their join time, to be more fair
+- `siege.shop`, `siege.user_details` and `siege.proj_details`

 ### How does it follow the space theme
 Every module is rewritten to separate to their own space, with isolated access space for each user (see `config.toml`, `live_blank.py` and `siege.py`)